numbereself/caracAL/README.md

 ## First run and configuration

 When you first run caracAL it will ask you for your login credentials to adventure.land.
 After you have sucessfully entered them it will ask you which characters to start and in which realm.
 Finally it will ask you if you want to use the bot monitoring panel, and if you answer that with yes also if you want a minimap and what port you want it to be on.
 Once these questions are answered caracAL will generate a file config.js for you, containing the information you just entered.
-The characters you specified will immediately be loaded into caracAL and start farming crabs using the script example.js.
+The characters you specified will immediately be loaded into caracAL and start farming crabs using the script example.js or crabs_with_tophats.js if you chose to enable TypeScript.

 ### config.js